2024 Solar Incentives Guide for Blue Ash, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are typically handled by your state government.
-Once your solar panel system meets a certain threshold (usually a small amount of energy production), you can receive SRECs that can then be sold to your utility company or other buyers.
+• Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are typically handled by your state government.
+Once your solar system meets the threshold (normally a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
 The money you make from the sale is usually considered part of your taxable income.

 Best Solar Financing